FerhatYilmaz1986/Natural-Language-Processing/README.md

 -   Word extraction
 -   Stopwords removal
 -   Stemming/Lemmatization
--   Frequency counts / TF-IDF
+-   Frequency counts / TF-IDF (Representation)
-## Producing word embeddings using Word2Vec
+## Producing word embeddings
   ### Word Embeddings:
   When working with text in machine learning models, we need to convert strings into numbers in order to do calculations
-  with them.
+  with them.One-hot representation is not a good representation of words because it is very sparse.
+  Using the Embedding layer creates a dense representation of the vectors.
   Word embeddings provides an efficient way by representing similar words with similar numbers/vectors.

   ![Word Embeddings](/images/word2vec.png)
   #### Definition of embedding in google glossary :